gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 3| C	          | 360           |

 ### Question 10: In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi — how many points do customer A and B have at the end of January?
+Here, I had to play with the dates as well.
+When creating the CTE `dates_CTE`, I created a new column `closing_day`, which is a date 6 days later to the `join_date` (this is because the program lasts for one week INCLUDING THE JOIN DATE).
+I created another column, which represents the end of January, since that is the end of the calculation window.
+To do so, I used a generalized method which is not limited down to this special usecase.
+Here I use `DATE_TRUNC('month', '2021-01-31'::DATE)` which truncates the given date back to the first day of the month, the with `+ interval '1 month'` I add an extra month and with `- interval '1 day'` I subtract a day which ends in the last day of January.
+With this approach, the calculation can be done for all dates dynamically.
+In the outer query, `CASE` is used again to double the points for `sushi`, and to double the points for each purchase if the order happenned between the `join_date` and the last day of the program `closing_day`.

 ```sql
 WITH dates_CTE AS (
 	SELECT